 the price of the saltwater chlorine generator (the equipment)

-the cost of the actual salt to put in the water
+what you might spend on the actual salt to put in the water

 If you're new to this, the most important thing to remember is that once you convert your pool, a salt system can save up to 40% or more over traditional pool chemical maintenance over its lifespan!
 A saltwater pool system eliminates the need to buy chlorine, shock, and algaecide, so it pays for itself pretty quickly and gives years and years of savings.
 Also remember, it's not necessary to drain your pool or replace your other pool equipment in normal circumstances, and the whole start-up process usually takes about an hour.

 Keep in mind that every pool is unique, and that there are dozens of brands and models of salt systems, so these are simply average examples!
 We’re glad to work with you individually to help meet your needs - whether that’s finding the lowest price, finding the best long-term value, or finding how premium or commercial-grade models might be a good fit for your pool.

-Scenario 1 - Average Pool Use, Temperate Climate, DIY Capable - Low Cost
+Scenario 1 - Low Cost - Average Pool Use, Temperate Climate, DIY Capable

 Matthew is 30, married, no kids, and living in his first home in Parkville, MD.
 The house came with a 15,000 gallon pool, and after the initial excitement wore off, he and his wife will swim maybe on the weekends during the summer, with the occasional get-together at their pool with some of their friends.

 1) Equipment Cost - Given the usage and environment of the pool, Matthew goes by the system sizing recommendations and chooses a system that is about 50% larger than his pool size.
 In this case, he chooses a 25k gallon pool system, which does make sense for his climate and pool usage.
-For example purposes, an average market price for this system could be in the ballpark of $650 (though you can certainly find one priced lower or higher).
+For example purposes, an average market price for this system could be in the ballpark of $950 (though you can certainly find one priced lower or higher).

 2) Salt Cost - Based on Matthew's pool size of 15k gallons and the specs of the equipment, he needs about eleven forty pound bags of salt.
-At about $5.40 each, he's spending $59.40 on salt.
+At about $8.00 each, he's spending $88.00 on salt.
 However, that is still drastically cheaper than buying chlorine tablets, and unlike those tablets, the salt will only need to be replaced in smaller amounts over the years when there is a physical loss of water, Chances are, unless there becomes a need to drain the pool, that he won’t have to repurchase such a large amount of salt again.

 3) Installation Costs - Matthew is decently handy.
 He already has a hacksaw lying around to cut the PVC pipes on his pool plumbing, but can't find any PVC glue or primer in his garage.
-At the hardware store, he buys a small combo package of PVC glue and primer cans for about $9.97, and decides to buy a little extra PVC pipe and PVC fittings just in case he measures wrong and needs to redo the pipe joint like he did when he fixed the lawn sprinkler head last month.
-Playing it safe, he's out the door for $25.81.
+At the hardware store, he buys a small combo package of PVC glue and primer cans for about $10, and decides to buy a little extra PVC pipe and PVC fittings just in case he measures wrong and needs to redo the pipe joint like he did when he fixed the lawn sprinkler head last month.
+Playing it safe, he's out the door for $20.

 So as you can see, a DIY installation is very simple to do and a pretty fast process!
 More importantly, it does save you money.
 But what if you don’t feel comfortable installing it yourself and rather leave that to the professionals?
 We’ll go over that now.

-Scenario 2 - Heavy Pool Use, Tropical Climate, Local Installer - Mid-range Cost
+Scenario 2 - Mid-range Cost - Heavy Pool Use, Tropical Climate, Local Installer

 Kim is 52, and lives in Gulfport, MS. Her young grandkids are constantly swimming in her 15,000 gallon pool, and she has done a lot of research and knows for sure that a saltwater pool is the best way to go.
 She has even picked out the exact system that she needs.
 However, she doesn't want to bother with installing any equipment on her pool.

 1) Equipment Cost - Given the usage and environment of the pool, Kim wants to make sure her pool stays clean even during those hot summer months when there might be a bunch of kids swimming in it, all the time.
 Since she knows the benefits of choosing an over-sized system, she doesn't think twice and chooses a larger 40k gallon pool system.
-Generally, a possible price for this system could be in the ballpark of $800 (though you can certainly find one priced lower or higher).
+Generally, an average price for this system could be in the ballpark of $1,250 (though you can certainly find one priced lower or higher).

 2) Salt Cost - Based on Kim's pool size of 15k gallons and the equipment's salinity requirement, she needs about eleven forty pound bags of salt.
-At about $5.40 each, she's spending $59.40 on salt.
+At about $8.00 each, she's spending $88.00 on salt.

 3) Installation Costs - Kim finds a local handyman online with good reviews.
 He's installed other saltwater systems, and he says "besides, even if I had never done this before, it's just cutting and gluing PVC pipe and connecting a set of wires.
-It will take me less than an hour, but my minimum rate is $125."
+It will take me less than an hour, but my minimum rate is $200."